Home

 Start slow

-Some cats don’t like being touched.
-Other cats would let you pet them only for a certain amount of time.
-If this is the first time you’ll assist your cat with his or her grooming, then start slow and keep your sessions short.
+If this is the first time you’ll assist your cat with her grooming, then start slow and keep your sessions short.
 You can later extend the sessions by increments.
 Eventually, your cat will get accustomed to the grooming sessions and will even enjoy them.
-One of my cats, for example, looks forward to her daily cat grooming sessions.
+One of my cats, for example, looks forward to her daily cat grooming.
 She gets all excited when she sees me with the brush.

 Brushing

 Brushing is an important element of pet grooming.
 Brushing your cat regularly will help in the prevention of hairballs.
-In addition, his or her coat will benefit from it.
+In addition, her coat will benefit from it.
 Brushing will keep kitty’s coat clean, healthy, free of tangles, and shiny.
 Plus, brushing provides a perfect bonding opportunity for both you and your cat.

 Brush your cat slowly and gently.
 Begin at the head and work your way towards the tail.